BuizerdBroos/wyscout_elo/README.md

 # wyscout_elo
-A dictionary that allows merging data from Wyscout and clubelo on team/club name
+Dictionary that allows merging data from Wyscout and clubelo on team name / club name